 Stitching 50MP images instead of 20MP ones would bring the panorama size close to half a gigapixel.
 If the lens can fill that with detail (and it should), we may get some impressive images to view!

 But wait, why stop at 50 MP per frame, if we can go for — Geronimo! — 80 megapixels?
 If the camera is set to save raw (ORF) files, alone or aside JPEGs, we can use the Olympus Viewer software to convert them into 80MP images!

 This takes more than two minutes per frame on my not-so-old gaming laptop, which must be the reason why the feature is not available in-camera.
 I haven't tried this option in my High Res experiments, either.
 There is always a first time.

 OK, so here is a plan, I said.
 We do the session using the Raw+JPEG save option.
 Then we develop ORFs into 80MP JPEGs and compare them against the 50MP ones from the combined save.
 If they are better, great.
 This means we haven't run into the barrier of lens quality (or camera shake, tidal forces, indigestion, whatever).
 If they are not, we fall back to the in-camera, 50MP JPEGs, still making a difference.

 That's what I did.
 The next day's shooting session went uneventful (except that there was some direct sunlight).
 The zoom was at 50mm (not 47) this time, but a 6% difference is not really meaningful, especially when we do not compare samples from both sessions.

-The 80MP JPEGs derived from ORFs seemed to have more detail than 50MP ones, so there was no need for
+The 80MP JPEGs derived from ORFs seemed, at the first glance at least, to have more detail than 50MP ones, so there was no need for

 Note of May 16, 2017: Further investgation proved this to be a false impression.
 Now I believe the 80MP files contain practically no new image information over that in 50MP ones upsampled to that size.
 No harm done, though, my panoramas are just 60% bigger (by pixel count) than they need to be...